In what way does my ID and proof of funds have anything to do with my conveyancing in Tilehurst? Why is this being asked of me?

-Tilehurst Leasehold Conveyancing - Sample of Questions you should consider Prior to Purchasing
+Tilehurst Conveyancing for Leasehold Flats - A selection of Questions you should ask Prior to buying